pefflerm/haskell-cs330/README.md

     putStrLn "Hello World"
 ```

 This code can be run two different ways.
 The first is to open a command prompt window and navigate to the directory containing the file.
 Run the command `ghci`.
 Once the interpreter is running, type `:l HelloWorld` at the prompt.
 The HelloWorld module will be loaded.
-From there, type `main` and the main function will run, printing "Hello World" to the screen.
+From there, type `main` and hit enter.
+The main function will run, printing "Hello World" to the screen.

 The second way to run this code is to open the folder that contains the file in VS Code.
 Inside the terminal type `runghc ./HelloWorld` and hit enter.
 The program will compile and print "Hello World" to the screen.
 #### Comments
-Single line comments are denoted by double hyphens "--lcv"
+Single line comments are denoted by double hyphens.
+Ex. `--lcv`

-Multi-line comments are enclosed in curly braces and a single hyphen "{-lcv-}"
+Multi-line comments are enclosed in curly braces and a single hyphen.
+Ex. `{-lcv-}`

 ## Names, Types, and Binding
 ### Naming
 Haskell is case sensitive.
-Function names and variables may consist of letters, numbers, and underscores and cannot begin with a number.
+Function names and variables may consist of letters, numbers, and underscores and cannot begin with a number or capital letter.
 Data types must start with a capital letter.
 Camel case is strongly preferred over snake case.
 ### Types
 All variable types are immutable.